What Causes Cavities And What Are The Risk Factors?

 As the decay progresses, bacteria first breach the enamel and enter the softer layer known as dentin which lies beneath.
 They then progress to the pulp which contains blood vessels and nerves.
 At this point, you typically experience pain.
 Bacteria can also cause an abscess in the pulp and even spread to your bone.5

-Let’s take a look at some factors that can up your risk for cavities.
+Let’s take a look at some factors that can up your risk for cavities and see if you have these signs and symptoms of cavities.

 Adults typically have bacteria that cause tooth decay in their mouths.
 But according to research, babies are not born with these bacteria.
 So how do these oral pathogens infect your baby?
 They’re usually passed on through the saliva of a caregiver, mostly the mother.
 And this can happen quite early in life before your baby even has her first tooth.

-Snacking frequently on foods with carbs like sweets, juice drinks etc. increases the number of times your teeth come in contact with foods that can be used by bacteria to produce enamel-destroying acids.
-This means an increase in the frequency of acid attacks on your teeth and a greater chance of tooth decay.7
+Snacking frequently on foods with carbs like sweets, juices, and drinks increases the number of times your teeth come in contact with foods that can be used by bacteria to produce enamel-destroying acids.
+This means an increase in the frequency of acid attacks on your teeth and a greater chance of tooth decay.7 And it is unlikely that you brush your teeth or rinse your mouth after each snack.

 The use of tobacco can impede the production of saliva while excessive consumption of alcohol can play a part in the erosion of enamel.
 So avoid smoking and keep your alcohol intake moderate to keep your teeth healthy.10

-Bulimia is an eating disorder characterized by episodes of binging on food and then purging by vomiting or using of laxatives or enemas.
-Vomit is acidic in nature and excessive exposure to it can wear away the enamel of your teeth.11 This can lead to poor oral health and up your risk of cavities.
+Bulimia is an eating disorder characterized by episodes of binging on food and then purging by vomiting or by using laxatives or enemas.
+Vomit is acidic in nature, and excessive exposure to it can wear away the enamel of your teeth.11 This can lead to poor oral health and up your risk of cavities.

 References [ + ]